-When I, abruptly, feel something as heavy, it is, usually, something that I know is really light, in fact, yet someone just chooses to mock it (let’s say unconsciously) and tries to make me (or you) feel heavy af about it, I’d better open my eyes and truly see.
-Not blaming, just observing.
+When I, abruptly, feel something as heavy, it is, usually, something that I know is really light in fact, yet someone chooses to mock it (let’s say unconsciously) and tries to make me (or you) feel heavy af about it, I’d better open my eyes and truly see.
+Not blame, just observe.
 You with me, I know you are.
-When a wave, not even that big of a wave, comes and, all of a sudden, you are underwater and feel like water has just flooded your brain, you shake your head to get the brain back into its beautiful pinky shape and calm space.
+When a wave, not even that big of a wave, comes and, all of a sudden, you’re underwater and feel like water is flooding your brain, you shake your head to get the brain back into its beautiful pinky shape and calm space.
 It’s great when you manage to.
 It gets pretty weird when you don’t and that inflicted heaviness begins to feel heavy for you, too.
 That is when the crystal water – you’re supposed to enjoy and marvel at while the sun makes it shine and reflect its shimmer onto your face, makes it smooth for you to float on – pulls you in and you lose yourself.
 Now you’re with me.
-And it doesn’t even matter if you know how to swim or not, sometimes it’s, even, at the shore that the waves make fun of you and pull you in.
+And it doesn’t even matter if you know how to swim or not, sometimes it’s at the shore that the waves make fun of you and pull you in.
 The waves would never do that, we are only symbolically speaking here.
 And for real.

 The hair is deeply connected to the head.
 Both metaphorically and literally, depending on how you look at things.
-It’s about perspectives.
-My new bangs – that can almost come across as no bangs, they’re subtle and they come with a subtle change altogether – are so new that I, sometimes, am surprised by how, unexpectedly, they choose to, one day, be.
+Perspectives.
+My new bangs – that can almost come across as no bangs, they’re subtle and they come with a subtle change altogether – are so new that I am myself surprised by how, unexpectedly, they choose to, one day, be.
 Straightened out was, undoubtedly, not a solution and this is what came out of it.

-It looks like chillin’, but, I had to, in fact, look at it for fractions of seconds while passing by the mirrors I caught on my way going places just to make sure.
+It looks like chillin’, but, I had to, in fact, look at it, for fractions of seconds, in the mirrors I passed by, on my way going places, just to make sure we’re in sync.
 I glanced.
-I wanted to see what the hair chose for the day to be.
+I wanted to see what the hair chose, for the day, to be.
 I kind of knew I liked it from early in the morning.
 Life… It will make you look in the mirror on special occasions (which are everyday) and truly force you to see yourself, to start to discover and rediscover.
-I like when we’re in sync and this is how a series of pictures come together and, instantly, write a title somewhere inside my brain.
+I like when we’re in sync and this is how a series of pictures come together, on my phone, and, instantly, write a title somewhere inside my brain.
 Heady vs. Heavy.

-I learned to escape (love, nature and art show you the door) pretty early in life, since I can remember myself.
+I learned to escape pretty early in life, since I can remember myself.
+Love, nature and art show you the door.
 Ever since I’d learned how to, I refused to sleep by my own in my own room, so it always had to be arranged for me to sleep in the same room as my brother.
 Luckily, those times are some of the happiest both of us have ever had and now, many years later, we get to praise them, be grateful for them.
 You see, back then, my older brother was not thrilled to share the bedroom with me.
 I was!
-I still am whenever I remember of it.
+Thrilled.
+I still am whenever I remember about it.
 Now, he is, too.
 When we were kids, we used to fall asleep to the same music cassette every night.
-Once side A or B was over, the stereo would automatically stop and go off, so we had no worries falling asleep.
+Once side A or B was over, the stereo would automatically stop and go off, so we had no worries about pushing any buttons whilst falling asleep.
 When bed time came, I was immediately hooked.
 I knew what was about to happen.
-A calm, charming even – I say charming now, lovely is probably the word I used to describe it when I was six – voice would say, in such a warm American English, Hello, dear friends… This was side A. I loved to hear it.
+A calm, charming even – I say charming now, lovely is probably the word I used to describe it when I was six – voice would say, in such a warm English, Hello, dear friends… This was side A. I loved to hear it.
 It was the moment the silence in our room began and we, in sync (again, yes, I must love this in sync thing a lot) relaxed in our beds, nothing came to take the moment away.
 I was so happy.
 Calm.
 Calm again, yes, I love calm just as much as I love a fun concert.
 And in sync.
 Serene, peaceful would do, but there’s something about calm.
-Occasionally, we talked about some things, but most of the times, Hello, dear friends… was a moment we shared as brother and sister, although we didn’t think of it like this back then.
+Occasionally, we talked about things, but most of the times, Hello, dear friends… was a moment we shared as brother and sister, although we didn’t think of it like this back then.
 It was just a moment of pure love.
-One of the moments in life that made me aware of what pure was and one of the songs that has always given me goosebumps, it is on THE cassette.
+One of the moments in life that made me aware of what pure was and of a song that has always given me goosebumps and is, of course, on THE cassette.

 We sank into our beds and let ourselves float.
 And we thought we were only going to bed.
 Kids back then… It felt like getting onto a pretty cloud and dream.
 With eyes closed.
 At other times, with my eyes open, looking into the ceiling.
 Whole movies projected onto the ceiling.
 Or, you know, the depth of the stars in the sky at night.